 The MA degree is designed primarily for students wanting to teach at the high school level.
 Although the main focus is formal course work, students become involved in a laboratory project; however, there is no thesis requirement.
 A full-time student can expect to take 18 months to complete this degree.

 The MS degree has a strong research emphasis and requires a thesis representing a substantial research project.
 Those holding an MS degree in chemistry are currently much sought after by employers in the chemical, biotech, and environmental industries, as well as government laboratories.
 These employers are looking for strong laboratory skills and well-developed chemical instincts.
-A full-time student will normally take two to two and one-half years to complete this degree.
-Typically, half our graduate students are seeking PhD degrees and half are pursuing MS degrees.
-We feel our programs are unique in placing equal emphasis on both degrees.
+A full-time student will typically take two to two and one-half years to complete this degree.